 As with many of The Asylums films, they are cast with former names now eking out careers in B movies.
 Top-billed is Tara Reid who once came to fame in American Pie (1999) and has since maintained a career that has placed more prominence on being a Hollywood party girl.
 Here she gives a performance that shows she either regards the film around her in disdain or else has turned up on set with the coked-out zombiefication of a Lindsay Lohan just before nobody would employ her.
 The unknown Cassie Scerbo in fact gives a much more determined and engaged performance than Reid does.
 For all her top-billing, Reid in fact gets a backseat role and most of the real acting is done by Ian Ziering, the former star of Beverly Hills 90210 (1990-2000), who plays admirably seriously and intently considering the intentional absurdity of the exercise.

-There were two sequels Sharknado 2: The Second One (2014), Sharknado 3: Oh Hell No!
+There were three sequels Sharknado 2: The Second One (2014), Sharknado 3: Oh Hell No!
 (2015) and Sharknado: The 4th Awakens (2016) reuniting Ian Ziering, Tara Reid and Anthony C. Ferrante.
 Ian Ziering also makes a cameo in Lavalantula (2015) spoofing his role here.